What Is NASCUS

 NASCUS membership is open to:

-- All 45 state credit union regulatory agencies1
+• All 46 state and territorial credit union regulatory agencies1

-Utilizing the insight of NASCUS’s diverse national membership, NASCUS leverages a variety of perspectives to identify coming trends, cutting-edge issues, and future challenges that allow our membership to remain future-focused.
-Whether recognizing the significance of virtual currencies before bitcoin was invented, developing a knowledge base on cannabis banking, or exploring fintech and advocating for expanded investment authority, NASCUS has been leading the way in creating solutions that benefit supervisory agencies and credit unions alike.
+Utilizing the insight of a diverse national membership, NASCUS leverages a variety of perspectives to identify upcoming trends, cutting-edge issues, and future challenges that allow our members to remain future-focused.
+Whether recognizing the significance of virtual currencies before bitcoin was invented, developing a knowledge base on cannabis banking, exploring fintech, or advocating for expanded investment authority, NASCUS has been leading the way in creating solutions that benefit supervisory agencies and credit unions alike.

 Click here for a list of member benefits.